ThijsRay/CS4415-Sustainable-Software-Engineering/project1/blogpost.md

 your adblocker has significant impact on the amount of power you use while browsing.
 Especially if you are often on pages with a lot of ads, it could be beneficial, from both a sustainability and a battery life standpoint, to use an adblocker.
 On average over these websites, it already saves about half a Watt of power consumption.
-We only used the uBlock adblocker, so more research can be done to compare different adblockers, but we believe this is probably also the case when using a different program.
+We only used the uBlock Origin adblocker, so more research can be done to compare different adblockers, but we believe this is probably also the case when using a different program.

 As an example, we made the calculation for one of the high ad intensive websites from our experiment.
 The Dutch newspage 'nu.nl', which shows 2 banners, one static ad and an advertisement that scrolls along.
 This page reports having around [800 million page loads per month](https://www.dpgmedia.nl/merken/nu) .
-Our experiment shows an average energy saving of 228 J for every load, this means that 228 * 800 million * 12 = 2188.8 Gj could be saved every year if everyone were to use an adblocker just for this one website.
-This is equivalent to driving a Tesla 3 for 3850 kilometers.
+Our experiment shows an average energy saving of 228 J for every load, this means that 228 * 800 million * 12 = 2188.8 GJ or 608MWh could be saved every year if everyone were to use an adblocker just for this one website.
+This is rougly equivalent to powering 220 Dutch households for an entire year or to driving a Tesla 3 for 3850 kilometers.

 Our experiment also shows that there is still a lot to gain in the efficiency of the adblocker.
 If it would be able to recognize when there are no ads, it would not cost as much extra when browsing on these pages.
 There may be many more